perladvent/perldotcom/content/article/_pub_2011_08_whats-wrong-with-sort-and-how-to-fix-it.md

     Bobrowski
     Bodmer
-    BÃ¶hme
+    Böhme
-    BÃ¶ll
+    Böll
-    BÃ¶ttcher
+    Böttcher
     Borchert
     Born
     Brandis
     Brant

-How come *BÃ¶ttcher* now came before *Borchert*?
-Because *BÃ¶ttcher* is supposed to be the same as *Boettcher*.
-In a German phonebook or other German list of German names, things like â¹Ã¶âº and â¹oeâº are considered synonyms, which is not at all how it works in English.
+How come *Böttcher* now came before *Borchert*?
+Because *Böttcher* is supposed to be the same as *Boettcher*.
+In a German phonebook or other German list of German names, things like ‹ö› and ‹oe› are considered synonyms, which is not at all how it works in English.
 To get the German phonebook sort, you merely have to modify your constructor this way: